 Nutrition Department Overview

-The Practice and Continuing Education (PACE) Division supports students during their training to become Registered Dietitians, furthers the practice of nutrition through providing services within our practice component and provides professional continuing education to current practitioners.
+The Practice and Continuing Education (PACE) Division supports students during their training to become Registered Dietitian; furthers the practice of nutrition through services within our practice component; and provides professional continuing education to current practitioners.

 The Nutrition Department at UNC-Chapel Hill ranked at the top among U.S. Nutrition Departments in the National Academies’ National Research Council (NRC) report.
 This was the first such ranking of doctoral training programs in Departments of Nutrition.
 A program summary score was based on characteristics such as publications, grants, financial support for students, graduation rates, breadth of faculty backgrounds, student activities and diversity.
 News release from the graduate school.